Quantum Fourier Transform & Phase Estimation

 1. The Discrete Fourier Transform (DFT)

-Before jumping into the quantum version, we need to understand the classical Discrete Fourier Transform.
 The DFT maps a vector of \(N\) complex numbers to another vector of \(N\) complex numbers:

 $$y_k = \frac{1}{\sqrt{N}} \sum_{j=0}^{N-1} x_j \, \omega_N^{jk}$$

-where \(\omega_N = e^{2\pi i/N}\) is the primitive \(N\)-th root of unity.
-Note the key property: \(\omega_N^N = 1\), so the roots of unity cycle.
+where \(\omega_N = e^{2\pi i/N}\) is the primitive \(N\)-th root of unity — a point on the unit circle at angle \(2\pi/N\) (i.e., \(1/N\) of a full turn).
+Key property: \(\omega_N^N = 1\), so the roots of unity cycle back to 1 after \(N\) steps.

 The DFT Matrix